Instant View: Fed stands pat on rates, expects no change in 2020

 JASON PRIDE, CHIEF INVESTMENT OFFICER, PRIVATE WEALTH, GLENMEDE TRUST CO, PHILADELPHIA

 “It’s ‘steady as she goes’ from the Fed today – the statement provided little groundbreaking news on the path of monetary policy.
 The prevailing message out of today’s meeting is that the Fed remains on hold, barring any material upside surprises for inflation.
 This accommodative stance should provide a measure of support for risk assets heading into the new year.”
+(Statement by email)

 Compiled by Alden Bentley